Quoting Engine: Select and Add Multiple Part Finish Combinations in our Instant Quoting Engine℠

 The Xometry Instant Quoting Engine℠ natively supports quoting parts requiring multiple finishing processes!
-You can now select and apply more than one finish to your parts directly within the quoting engine.
+Learn how to apply more than one finish to your parts directly within the quoting engine.

-Do your parts require anodize, chem-film, media blasting, or perhaps a combination of all three?
+Do your parts require anodizing, chem-film, media blasting, or perhaps a combination of all three?
 No problem!
-Thanks to one of the latest Xometry Instant Quoting Engine℠ improvements, quoting parts requiring multiple finish combinations has never been easier!
+Thanks to the Xometry Instant Quoting Engine℠ , quoting parts requiring multiple finish combinations has never been easier!

-Thanks to this update, you can clearly define your complex finishing requirements right in the quoting interface.
-While Xometry has always had the capabilities to quote parts with multiple finish combinations, previous workarounds are a thing of the past!
-This change also ensures your requirements are clearly and concisely flowed down to our Xometry suppliers.
-Clearly defined requirements will reduce confusion and the frequency of back and forth correspondences.
+You can clearly define your complex finishing requirements right in our quoting interface!
+This ensures your requirements are clearly and concisely flowed down to our Xometry suppliers.
+Clearly defined requirements will reduce confusion and the frequency of back-and-forth correspondences.
 In this article, we will demonstrate how to use this feature and provide some valuable tips along the way!

 Configuring a part with multiple finishes in the Xometry Instant Quote Engine